Resumes, Cover Letters, and Professional Correspondence

 Resumes, cover letters and other professional correspondence are the nuts-and-bolts of the career process.
 Frequently, these documents offer your first impression to a potential employer.
 Resumes give recruiters a quick overview of your academic and career background, cover letters help you secure an interview, and other correspondence can open doors to future opportunities.
 Knowing how to write these important documents will be extremely beneficial throughout your career.

-The Career Guide is also a great resource for advice on correspondence, but the best way to improve your professional writing is to come to our office for a personalized critique.
+The Career Guide is also a great resource for advice on correspondence, but the best way to improve your professional writing is to come to our office for a personalized review.
+You can either scheduele an appointment or come to our drop-in resume and cover letter review hours.

 Resumes are essential career tools, whether you’re exploring options, participating in job-shadowing events or applying for jobs.
 Your first college resume will look very different from your high school resume and by the time you graduate from Cornell, your resume will showcase the best of your academic and professional accomplishments.